Tōhai: Manga

 Written and illustrated by Kōji Shinasaka, Tōhai was serialized in Akita Shoten's seinen manga magazine Young Champion from June 27, 2006, to April 12, 2011, with its chapters collected into twelve tankōbon volumes.

 A sequel manga, titled Tōhai: Hitobashira-hen, was serialized in the same magazine from May 10, 2011, to May 23, 2017, and was collected into sixteen volumes.

 A third series, titled Tōhai: Minagoroshi-hen, was serialized in the same magazine from September 26, 2017, to June 8, 2021, and was collected into ten volumes.

-A fourth series, titled Tōhai: Cold Girl, began serialization in the same magazine on September 28, 2021, and has been collected into ten volumes as of July 2025.
+A fourth series, titled Tōhai: Cold Girl, began serialization in the same magazine on September 28, 2021, and has been collected into twelve volumes as of May 2026.